kmgrey/odin-recipes/README.md

 # odin-recipes
-A basic recipes website written in HTML
+A basic recipes website using HTML and CSS.